JumpstartLab/blogger_advanced/README.markdown

 * Postgres installed and running
 * Redis installed and running
-* Memcached installed and running

 ## Caching Utilities

 __Memcached__

-This app comes pre-configured with Dalli (a ruby memcached client) as its cache store.
+This app comes pre-configured with Redis as its cache store.
 Anywhere in the app you can use `Rails.cache` to read or write data to/from memcached.

+Using the cache, you can set a key/value pair in the cache using `Rails.cache.write("key", "value")` and read it using `Rails.cache.read("key")`

+Additionally, you can use the cache helper `cache { "stuff" }` from within your view templates.

-Remember that memcached is best used for short-term data that can be easily re-generated if it expires or gets evicted by the cache server.
+Remember that a cache is best used for short-term data that can be easily re-generated if it expires or gets evicted by the cache server.
-One of the main differences between redis and memcached is that a memcached server will evict keys as necessary if it starts to run out of space, so consider this when deciding what data to write to the cache.

 __Redis__